tejasmaroo/ChatPDF/README.md

 - **PDF Text Extraction**: Using `PyPDF2` to read and extract text from PDF files.
 - **Text Processing**: Utilizing `RecursiveCharacterTextSplitter` to break down long texts into smaller chunks for better handling.
-- **Vector Store Creation**: Creating embeddings of text chunks using `HuggingFaceEmbeddings` and storing them in Chroma for efficient retrieval.
+- **Vector Store Creation**: Creating embeddings of text chunks using `HuggingFaceEmbeddings` and storing them in faiss for efficient retrieval.
 - **Groq Integration**: Setting up a chat model using `ChatGroq` that generates responses based on user queries and context extracted from PDFs.

 This README provides a comprehensive overview of how to set up and use the Chat PDF application, along with key concepts and installation instructions.